transdigiware/blockchain/howto/ibp-console-govern-components.md

 ```
 {:codeblock}

-You may also choose to only delete all peers within a namespace, for example, by only issuing `kubectl delete ibppeer --all`.
+You may also choose to only delete all of a single type of node within a namespace, for example, by only issuing `kubectl delete ibppeer --all`.
 {: tip}